-Mr. Horst authored the whitepaper "Concepts to Enable Advancement of Distributed Energy Resources" which has been utilized as a concept guide in several current NIST PAP teams.
-A shift in approach from designing control systems to a focus on enabling technology utilizing smart grid communications holds a key to a larger door into the smart grid revolution.
-The expansion of grid technology allows us to consider a focus on motivation in lieu of commands and information as an alternative to control.
-This whitepaper offers an update to our traditional control-
+Mr. Horst authored the whitepaper "Concepts to Enable Advancement of Distributed Energy Resources" which has been utilized as a concept guide in current utility technology initiatives.
+This paper discribes a shift focus toward enabling technology and communication to focus on motivation in lieu of commands and information to enable independent development of smart grid products.

 At the Whirlpool Corporation Research & Engineering Center, Gale Horst was the Energy Focus Leader of the Advanced Concepts and Technology group.
 In this role he studied various energy management concepts in the utility industry, participated in U.S. DOE discussion groups, and delivered a number of working energy concept prototypes including a total home energy management system, a curtailable appliance prototype, and the Whirlpool residential energy monitoring system.

-Project Manager for Whirlpool's role in the DOE's "Pacific Northwest GridWise Testbed Initiative": Mr. Horst developed the concept of a Whirlpool Dryer able to interface with load management strategies as a grid reliability resource.
+In the DOE's "Pacific Northwest GridWise Testbed Initiative": Mr. Horst developed the Whirlpool Dryer able to interface with load management strategies as a grid reliability resource.

-Home Energy Monitoring System (Deployed pilot): Based on consumer research involving customer focus groups, Mr. Horst conceived the home energy monitor and led the specification, development, and deployment into a local pilot program (Whirlpool Woodridge Project).
+Leveraging from consumer research involving customer focus groups, Mr. Horst conceived the home energy monitor and led the specification, development, and deployment into a local pilot program (Whirlpool Woodridge Project).
 The system allows consumers to view their energy by circuit on a 10" color touch-